Branch Lost and Found - 07754 164 882

-If you have lost your cat please contact us by telephoning 07754 164 882 with information about your cat and your contact details.
-You can also contact us by emailing email@example.com with details of your cat.
+If you have lost your cat please contact us by telephoning 07754 164 882 - Leave a message with your contact name, tel. number, address, description of your cat and information regarding its disappearance.
+You can also contact us by emailing email@example.com with the same contact information as above and pictures of your cat.

 If your cat has gone wandering, there are a number of things you can do to help find them:

 - The first thing to do is to check your home thoroughly.
-Cupboards, wardrobes, drawers, under the bed & the sofa, their usual hiding spots, and not so usual.
-Check your garden and outbuildings, including under bushes, inside behind and under sheds, decking and garages.
+Cupboards, wardrobes, inside drawers, under the bed & the sofa, behind kitchen appliances, their usual hiding spots, and not so usual.
+Check your garden and outbuildings, including under bushes, inside, behind and under sheds, decking and garages.

-- Create a poster advertising the fact that they are lost.
-Distribute posters through all your neighbours' doors, or walk around and knock on them.
+- Create a poster with a picture advertising the fact that they are lost.
+Distribute posters through all your neighbours' doors (ask them to check their out-buildings) and on lamp-posts, walk around your area speaking to your neighbours.

 - If your cat is in unfamiliar territory and disorientated, it may help them find their way home if they can smell a familiar scent.
 If they use a litter tray, scatter some used litter in the garden.
 Cat urine has a very powerful scent and it will travel a long way.
 If you don't have any litter, hang out something that smells of your cat or of you e.g. their bed/blanket, the sheets from your bed, your dressing gown etc. It may seem odd to hang out laundry before it's washed, but it might just help.

-- Sometimes a cat may be hiding in a shed etc and not coming when you call so you are unaware they are there.
-If you have a digital camera, take random photos in the dark as the cat's eyes reflect with the flash and you will see them in the photos.
+- Sometimes a cat may be hiding in a shed etc. and may not come when you say their name, so you are unaware they are there.
+If you have a digital camera, take random photos in the dark as the cat's eyes reflect with the flash and you will see them in the photos, or simply use a torch.

-- Northsound Radio will usually read out an appeal for you, as will most other local radio stations.
-To register your appeal, go to Northsound Radio's website or phone 01224 337 000
+- Northsound Radio may read out an appeal for you, as may other local radio stations.
+To register your appeal, go to Northsound Radio website or phone 01224 337 000

 - Your local paper will print a Lost & Found advert for you (although they will probably charge for it).
 To place your ad, go to the Press and Journal website or phone 01224 691 212